paragi/was/README.md

 #Websocket Application Server (WAS)#
 ###using node.JS and PHP###

-WAS is a webserver with suppoert of websockets and a mature scripting language; In this case PHP.
+WAS is a webserver with support of websockets and a mature scripting language; In this case PHP.
 All i run on the same server from one port.

 Install it, run the server and browse the example application.